Patric/bollard-service-app/README.md

 https://github.com/Patric/bollard-service-app/

-This repository cointains code of BEng graduate project of application for secure communication with an Internet of Things (IoT) device.
+This repository cointains code of BEng graduate project of Ionic pplication for secure communication with an Internet of Things (IoT) device.
+Communication is established via Bluetooth 4.2 protocol for a PWA/Native facade and adapters are written.
+Connection is secured with third party mockbackend authentication using HMAC-SHA256 algorithm in one-channel communication device-userApp-backend.

 Web development frameworks and languages: Angular 9, Ionic 5, Typescript

 Arduino: C++, sha256, arduino_json, ArduinoBLE

 # Installed packages and plugins